danilo-pimentel/TennisCourt/README.md

 This is a backend API to manage reservations for a Tennis Court.
 The API is created but it's missing the business requirements.

+# Instructions

+- Create a fork of this project using your github account.
+- Be prepared to show your solution in the interview.

 # Business Requirements

 - Process Reservation: